balena-io/balena-sdk/README.md

 Tests
 -----

-First, set the following environment variables, from an account that exists:
+In order to run the Resin SDK test suite, set the following environment variables from an account that exists:

 - `RESINTEST_EMAIL`: The main account email
 - `RESINTEST_PASSWORD`: The main account password